microsoft/MixedRealityToolkit-Unity/Assets/HoloToolkit-Preview/SpectatorView/README.md

 > MixedRealityToolkit-Unity/Assets/HoloToolkit-Preview/SpectatorView/Scripts/SpatialSync/AnchorLocated.cs
 > MixedRealityToolkit-Unity/Assets/HoloToolkit-Preview/SpectatorView/Scripts/SpatialSync/WorldSync.cs

-It seems worth noting that SpectatorView does the work to effectively share a scene origin across devices.
+It seems worth noting that SpectatorView does the work to share a scene origin across devices.
 But SpectatorView does NOT currently synchronize all content across devices.
 Additional work is needed to synchronize animations or dynamically create/destroy game objects.

 ### Integrating into your Application
 - Prepare your scene